VRP2206/FIT1045/README.md

 ## Disclamer

+I (VRP2206) is not responsible in any way of how you use this repository.
+You agreed to this if you ever copy or look at the file in this repository.<br><br>
+This repository is a crude copy of my (VRP2206) FIT1045 work and cannot be use to alter my grade in any way.<br><br>

 Most of the readme file has been AI generate after the unit concluded, it was to ease the tidious work of creating all those README file.

 ## Result

-I was able to achive an HD. <br>
+I was able to achive an HD. <br><br>
-If you are aiming for a simillar grade, you need to aim higher than me as the unit difficulty may have increse from when I did it.<br>
+If you are aiming for a simillar grade, you need to aim higher than me as the unit difficulty may have increse from when I did it.<br><br>
 You also need to consider the level of your cohort; If there are very good student in it, the requirement to get HD may increase due to their project being so good.

 ## License

 This project is for educational purposes.
-Individual components may have different licensing requirements.
+Individual components may have different licensing requirements. <br><br>
+This repo is for personal use only.
+It should only be use to help the user learn and understand what is expected of Monash FIT1045 unit. <br><br>
+This repository is not intended for commercial use or distribution or submitting it as your work. <br><br>

 ## Academic Context